Former officer Derek Chauvin faces sentencing Friday afternoon

 Cahill also made it clear that his sentence, coming after many months of sometimes violent civil unrest in the Twin Cities and cities around the United States, was "not based on public opinion.
 I am not basing it on any attempt to send any messages.
 The job of a trial judge is to apply the law to specific facts."

-Chauvin's attorney Eric Nelson had asked for probation and time served, or alternately, less prison time than the 10½ to 15 years recommended by state sentencing guidelines for someone like Chauvin who has no criminal history.
+Chauvin's attorney, Eric Nelson, had asked for probation and time served, or alternately, less time than the 10½ to 15 years recommended by state sentencing guidelines for someone like Chauvin who has no criminal history.
 Prosecutors had asked for 30 years, noting that there were four aggravating factors that supported a higher term than outlined by the guidelines.

+The sentence gives Chauvin credit for the time he was jailed upon his initial arrest until early October and incarcerated again on April 20 after being found guilty, a total of 199 days.
+That means Chauvin will serve just shy of 14½ years in prison until Dec.
+10, 2035, when he will be 59 years old, according to the state Department of Corrections.
+The balance of his term, to be served on supervised release, would run out on June 8, 2043, the agency said.

 Minnesota Attorney General Keith Ellison was expected to hold a news conference in the courthouse, which is closed to the public, 15 minutes after Chauvin's sentencing hearing ends.
 Floyd's family, their attorneys, including civil rights lawyer Benjamin Crump, and the Rev. Al Sharpton were expected to make a public address outside the courthouse afterward.

+Crump, who represented Floyd in a civil action against the city of Minneapolis that yielded a $27 million settlement, released a statement that read: "This historic sentence brings the Floyd family and our nation one step closer to healing by delivering closure and accountability.
+For once, a police officer who wrongly took the life of a Black man was held to account.

-After Floyd's family and the prosecution spoke, Chauvin gave brief remarks before hearing his sentence.
+After Floyd's family and the prosecution spoke in court, Chauvin gave brief remarks before hearing his sentence.

 "At this time due to some additional legal matters at hand ,I'm not able to really give a full formal statement at this time," said Chauvin, dressed in a gray suit and his head closely shaven.
 "Briefly though, I do want to give my condolences to the Floyd family.
 There's gonna be some other information in the future that would be of interest, and I hope things will give you some peace of mind.
 Thank you."